mikefausz/choose-your-own2.3/README.md

 ----------------------------------

 This project was created to fulfill an assignment for The Iron Yard Charleston's Front-End Engineering course.
-The original ssignment text is below:
+The original assignment text is below:

 ----------------------------------